mtdias/graphene-java-api-stack/metrics-plugin/docs/use-case.md

 stk apply plugin graphene-java-api-stack/metrics-plugin
 ```

-With this the Java application with Spring Boot and gradle/maven will have support to _metrics_
+This Java application with Spring Boot and Gradle/Maven will support _metrics_.